VarmaKollu/Smart-Contracts/README.md

 **Check out the [ReenterPool](contracts/Reenter/Reenter.sol) smart-contract and find a way to hack it.**

 **Pass this [Test](test/reenter.js) to win the challenge.**

 ---

+## Challenge 4

+### Head or Tail (Vulnerablilty: Randomness through global variable)

+---

+Alice and Bob are flipping a coin to decide who is a better smart contract programer.

+Help Bob win the coin flip 5 times in a row to win the challenge.

+**Check out the [Head or Tail](contracts/HeadOrTale/HeadOrTail.sol) smart-contract and find a way to hack it.**

+**Pass this [Test](test/head-or-tail.js) to win the challenge.**

+---

+## Challenge 5

+### Mount Calyptus (Vulnerability: Denial of Service due to push pattern)

+---

+Everyone wants to be at the top of Mount Calyptus, but there's space for only one.
+As they say, everything can be bought with money, so can be the spot at the summit.
+Whoever sends the Mount Calyptus Smart Contract an amount of ether that is larger than the current bribe replaces the previous climber.
+On such an event, the replaced climber gets paid the new bribe, making a bit of ether in the process!

+Alice wants to be at the top at all cost!
+Alice reclaims the top spot as soon as anyone claims it sending equal bribe.

+Help Bob stop Alice from reclaiming the atTheTop position.

+**Check out the [Calyptus Hill](contracts/CalyptusHill/CalyptusHill.sol) smart-contract and find a way to hack it.**

+**Pass this [Test](test/calyptus-hill.js) to win the challenge.**

+---